As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Robotics and automation, such as crewless aerial vehicles, can be used when work needs to be done high above the ground.

-Building information modelling (BIM) can use laser scanning to accurately create a digital presentation of a physical building or a construction site.
+Building information modeling (BIM) can use laser scanning to accurately create a digital presentation of a physical building or a construction site.
 It can be used to identify and assess potential hazards safely from afar.

 Proximity sensors will sense if an object or a human gets too close to another object or human or enters a restricted area.
+They help achieve the right balance between integrating technology and maintaining the human element in the workplace.

 The most used safety technologies in transport are sensors, cameras, and devices monitoring obstacles and speed.